shawonNirob/student-management/README.md

-# Full Stack Student Management System using FastAPI and React
+#Student Management System using FastAPI and React